Attachment & Trauma Therapy for Women in San Antonio

 This is for the patterns that run through your closest connections, the push and pull, reassurance seeking, the pulling back, the way closeness and distance keep trading places.

-Through attachment-based and psychodynamic therapy, what happens in the therapeutic space becomes meaningful information.
+Through attachment-based and psychodynamic therapy, what happens here becomes meaningful information.
 With trauma-informed hypnotherapy, we go to where those early relationship templates were written and help them change, so closeness no longer requires you to disappear.

 Meet Rebecca Flores, LPC

-I’m a somatic and depth-oriented therapist.
-By integrating the body’s wisdom through modalities like EMDR and Brainspotting, I help women address trauma where it truly lives: in the nervous system and the unspoken narratives of the psyche.
+I'm a trauma and depth-oriented therapist.
+Through modalities like EMDR and Brainspotting, I work with women where trauma actually lives: in the nervous system, in the brainstem, in what was never put into words.

 The Threshold